 Invisible Folk is an important part of the Invisible Folk Club family.
 It is a company limited by guarantee (not-for-profit).
 It has been created to collaborate with other organisations in Heritage, Arts and Education to place folk music in a social and historical setting and bring it to a wider public.
 This is the story of how we got started.

-Part 1 The Film
+The Brickworks Film

 Lydia Saul is the Keeper of Social History at the Higgins Bedford Museum.
 When we met she told us about their forthcoming Journey from Bunyan to the Brickworks exhibition.